Shepherds-Scribes/william-perkins/markdown/golden-chain/transcribed/23-of-first-commandment.md

 *But I am thy God:*
 *Therefore thou muſt be my people, and take me alone for thy God.*

 *Which brought.* The aſſumption or ſecond part of this reaſon, is confirmed by an argument taken from Gods effects, when he deliuered his people out of Egypt, as it were, fró the ſeruitude of a moſt tyranous maſter.
 This deliuery was not appropriate onely to the Iſraelites, but in ſome ſort belongs to the Church of God in all ages: in that it was a type of a moſt ſurpaſsing deliuery, from the fearefull kingdome of darkeneſſe.
 1. Cor.
-10. 1, 2. *I would not haue you ignorant, brethren, that all our fathers were vnder the cloud, & all paſſed through the redde ſea, and were all baptized vnto Moſes in the cloud, and in the ſea.
-Coloſſ.
+10. 1, 2. *I would not haue you ignorant, brethren, that all our fathers were vnder the cloud, & all paſſed through the redde ſea, and were all baptized vnto Moſes in the cloud, and in the ſea.* Coloſſ.
 1. 13. *Who hath deliuered vs from the power of darkeneſſe, and tranſlated vs into the kingdome of his deare Sonne.*

-*Other gods, or ſtrange gods.* They are ſo called, not that they by nature are ſuch, or can bee; but becauſe the corrupt, and more than diueliſh heart of carnall man, eſteemeth ſo of them.
+*Other gods, or ſtrange gods.* They are ſo called, not that they by nature are ſuch, or can bee; but becauſe the corrupt, and more then diueliſh heart of carnall man, eſteemeth ſo of them.
 Philip.
 3. 19. *Whoſe god is their belly.* 2 Corin.
 4. 4. *Whoſe minds the god of this world hath bewitched.*

-*Before my face.* That is, (figuratiuely) in my fight or preſence, to whome the ſecret imaginations of the heart are knowne: and this is the third reaſon of the firſt commaundement, as if he ſhould ſay: If thou in my preſence reiect me, it is an heinous offence: ſee therefore thou doe it not.
+*Before my face.* That is, (figuratiuely) in my ſight or preſence, to whome the ſecret imaginations of the heart are knowne: and this is the third reaſon of the firſt commaundement, as if he ſhould ſay: If thou in my preſence reiect me, it is an heinous offence: ſee therefore thou doe it not.
 After the ſame manner reaſoneth the Lord.
 Gen. 17.
 1. *I am God almighty, therefore walke before me, and be thou vpright.*

 ## The affirmatiue part.